Estimated Training Costs

 Cash Prepayment Bonus

-In response to numerous customer request for a “block discount program,” we are now offering a bonus for cash prepayments.
-Customers who prepay a minimum of $1,000 in cash will receive a 5 percent bonus credit on their training account.
+Customers who prepay a minimum of $1,000 via cash or check will receive a 5 percent bonus credit on their training account.
 For example, if you prepay $5,000 in cash we will post an additional $250 credit to your account.
 Cash prepayments are fully refundable, less the initial 5 percent credit.